Wondering how to increase the engagement level of your Instagram account in 2020?

 - The number of “get directions” or phone calls users placed through your Instagram profile

-Other studies show that brightness is the key to attract viewers and more important, likes.
+Brightness is also key to attract viewers and more important, likes.

 There are a lot of filters, so play with them for a while, and then stick with the one you feel more comfortable with, and defines you and your business the most.